Torres Strait Islander flag: Status

 On 14 July 1995, the Keating government advised, under section five of the Flags Act 1953, the proclamation of Namok's flag as "the flag of the Torres Strait Islander people of Australia",.
 The proclamation noted that the flag was "recognised as the flag of the Torres Strait Islander people of Australia and a flag of significance to the Australian nation generally".

 An "administrative oversight" caused the 1995 proclamation not to be lodged to continue in force indefinitely; hence, it automatically expired on 1 January 2008.
 It was almost identically replaced, on 25 January 2008, with retroactive effect as from 1 January.

 The Torres Strait Islander flag retains copyright protection under the Copyright Act 1968 (Cth), despite the death of Namok in 1993.
 The Torres Strait Island Regional Council (the body that superseded the Island Coordinating Council in 2008) asserts ownership of the copyright.
-It is willing to permit reproductions of the flag on request, provided that are colours used accurate and Namok is acknowledged as the designer.
+It is willing to permit reproductions of the flag on request, provided that the colours used are accurate and Namok is acknowledged as the designer.
 Bernard Namok Jnr has argued that he and his family should own the copyright stating "it still isn't clear to me who really should own copyright to the flag".